 Recent years have seen a growing number of initiatives that aim to increase access to and use of mobile broadband, including a range of data service plans that offer reduced-cost or zero-rated data.
 Despite the growing profile of such services, limited empirical evidence exists on their effectiveness, making it difficult to develop informed recommendations on their use.
 Through this research, we aim to learn more about the availability, use, and impact of zero-rated and other mobile data service models designed to provide access at lower costs.

-We will uncover “The Impacts of Emerging Mobile Data Services in Developing Countries” through a series of three short briefs, published here at different stages over the course of our research.
-These research papers will draw on national survey data, key stakeholder interviews, and secondary sources across Bangladesh, Colombia, Ghana, India, Kenya, Nigeria, Peru and the Philippines to determine how mobile data service models impact Internet affordability and usage.
+This series of three short briefs aims to uncover “The Impacts of Emerging Mobile Data Services in Developing Countries”, drawing on national survey data, key stakeholder interviews, and secondary sources across Bangladesh, Colombia, Ghana, India, Kenya, Nigeria, Peru and the Philippines to determine how mobile data service models impact internet affordability and usage.

 - Read Research Brief No. 3 | Policy Guidelines for Affordable Mobile Data Services